dduan/DrString/Documentation/Configuration.md

 ```

 ```
-/// This is the "sepacate" format.
+/// This is the "separate" format.
 Each parameter start with ` - Parameter`
 /// entries doesn't each begin with a `parameter` keyword.
 ///
 /// - Parameter foo: description for foo